House Method researches, reviews, and recommends warranties of all kinds. Affiliate Disclosure

 If you own this brand of appliances, read on to learn about the Whirlpool warranty and options for warranty coverage after the basic warranty expires.

-Is the GE Warranty for Appliances Your Best Option?
+Is the GE Warranty Your Best Option for Appliance Protection?

 Use this guide to determine if registering your GE appliance is worth your time, and how you can benefit from a home warranty.